farshaddavoudi/SampleCode.Microservice.CleanArchitecture/README.md

 ## Applications Runtime: Dapr

 Using Dapr to implement the best practices for Microservice architecture using independent building blocks.
+For more info and to see an example check this [repo](https://github.com/farshaddavoudi/DevEnvSetup/tree/main/dapr-setup)